dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

-A QGIS-based workflow to support the computation of SDG Indicator 15.4.2, which includes: sub-indicator a (Mountain Green Cover Index) and sub-indicator b (Proportion of degraded mountain land)
+A QGIS-based workflow to support the computation of SDG Indicator 15.4.2, which includes: sub-indicator a (Mountain Green Cover Index) and sub-indicator b (Proportion of degraded mountain land).

 .. contents:: **Table of Contents**